One of the greatest skills you can possess in the real estate business is the ability to create compelling listings that sell properties quickly.

-Narrative Description of Features
+3. Narrative Description of Features

 This is where the real fun begins.
 The idea in this section is to do two things:

-1. Talk about the primary features of the property, such as:
+I. Talk about the primary features of the property, such as:

-- Square Footage of the Building
+- Square footage of the building.

-- Size of the Property (typically in acres)
+- Size of the property (typically in acres).

-- Garage (if any), Number of Stalls
+- Garage (if any), number of stalls.

-There is SERIOUS VALUE in your ability to write well – so don't lose sight of the fact that your words can be extremely powerful when used correctly and this is your opportunity to use them to your advantage.
+There is SERIOUS VALUE in your ability to write well, so don't lose sight of the fact that your words can be extremely powerful when used correctly.
+And this is your opportunity to use them to your advantage.

 new furnace, air conditioning unit. all appliances includes.
 Huge deck off back of home. walk out in basement to back yard which is fenced in.
 Lots of updates done.
 1 stall attached garage with finished breezeway.